terrimporter/PorterHajibabaei2021_pseudogene/README.md

 3. Process raw reads with a modified pipeline that KEEPS noisy sequences, i.e., skips the denoising step.
 The modified file needed to run this pipeline is available here at ~/PartC_freshwater_benthos_COI_metabarcoding_real_example/SCVUC-4.3.0-keep_noise .

 4. Process raw reads with a modified pipeline that KEEPS chimeric sequences, i.e., skips the chimera removal step.
 The modified file needed to run this pipeline is available here at ~/PartC_freshwater_benthos_COI_metabarcoding_real_example/SCVUC-4.3.0-keep_chimeras .

+### Scripts to generate figures in the manuscript

+Fig 2 -
+Fig 3 -

 ## References